 The Task Force on Scaling Voluntary Carbon Markets (TSVCM) led by Mark Carney is promoting Carbon Offsets Round 2 by promoting the idea that voluntary offset markets need to increase in size by 100 to 200-fold to achieve climate targets.
 The Task Force has issued a Consultation Document.

-This climate micro-website explores the idea of radically expanding voluntary offset markets, based on the premise that any effort to scale carbon markets should take full advantage of the 30 years of carbon offset experience accumulated during Carbon Offsets Round 1, which extended from 1988 to roughtly 2015.
+This Climate Site explores the idea of radically expanding voluntary offset markets, based on the premise that any effort to scale carbon markets should take full advantage of the 30 years of carbon offset experience accumulated during Carbon Offsets Round 1, which extended from 1988 to roughtly 2015.

 The Climatographers welcome your questions and suggestions regarding this micro-website and the “Round 1Findings” we’ve proposed.

 Contact us here with your feedback and suggestions, and to discuss how micro-sites could advance your climate change objectives.
 If you value our work on the Climate Web and micro-sites like this one, sign up to stay informed, and consider supporting our Patreon Project.